jenwei/data-science-work/challenges/c02-michelson-assignment.md

     window
-      - Would’ve expected the poor images to have been collected at the beginning of the data collection period, but instead, it seems to be in the middle as the first datapoint was collected on 1879-06-05 and the last datapoint was collected on 1879-07-02 (across all Distinctness bins)
+      - Would’ve expected the poor images to have been collected at the beginning of the data collection period, but instead, it seems to be in the middle
+          - The first datapoint was collected on 1879-06-05 and the last datapoint was collected on 1879-07-02 (across all Distinctness bins)

 ## Bibliography